Snow Guards For BC Steel Buildings Exposed Fastener Metal Roof Panels

 Waterproofing Strategies for Snow Retention Systems

-Correctly applying silicone sealant is crucial for screw-mounted polycarbonate snow guards.
-Ensure complete base coverage and press firmly to remove any air bubbles.
+Correctly applying neutral-cure silicone sealant is crucial for screw-mounted polycarbonate snow guards.
+Apply the sealant according to the product-specific installation instructions and tighten the fasteners sufficiently to create a watertight seal without overtightening them.
 While metal guards and rail brackets typically come with waterproof gaskets, some installers add extra sealant around the edges for enhanced protection, though this isn't mandatory.

 Assessing Your Roof's Capacity to Bear Snow

 When selecting an appropriate snow retention system, it's vital to determine your roof's ability to support snow.
 Meteorologists use historical data to establish "ground snow loads" for different regions.
-Individual guards or screw-down rails are usually adequate in areas with 45 PSF or less ground snow loads.
-However, rail systems have become necessary in areas that experience heavier snowfall.
+Individual snow guards and standard screw-down rail configurations may be suitable for ground snow loads up to 45 psf when installed according to the applicable layout guidelines.
+Projects above 45 psf generally require a more robust continuous rail configuration designed around the roof dimensions, pitch, panel spacing, and local ground snow load.

 Harmonizing Snow Guards with Roof Aesthetics